fernandoenzo/wirescale/README.md

 - `recreate-tries` The number of attempts to create a new tunnel if the network interface was brought down after failing to recover it.
 Negative values indicate unlimited retries.
 Defaults to 0 tries.
 - `suffix` Can be `true` or `false`.
 When set to `true`, a numeric suffix is appended to new interfaces that share names with existing ones.
 This suffix can be referenced in the configuration file as `%s`, mirroring the substitution process that `%i` undergoes for the interface name.
-If no suffix is added, `%s` defaults to 0.
+If no suffix is added, `%s` is set to 0.
+Defaults to `false`.

 As mentioned earlier, any of these fields can be optionally configured when running the `wirescale upgrade` command.
 It's important to note that if Wirescale operates in a client role, command-line arguments will override settings specified in the configuration file.